 Como Uma Ubud

-On a previous trip to Bali, we spend a few nights at Como Uma Ubud.
+On a previous trip to Bali, we spent a few nights at Como Uma Ubud.
 Como Uma is an interesting hotel chain focused on wellness.
 Their design is all about maintaining harmony with nature and humans.
-Their service is easygoing and supportive, without being too formal or forward.
+Their service was easygoing and supportive, without being too formal or forward.

-We really enjoyed our last stay there, so we decided to spend five nights at Como Uma Ubud and splurged a bit for a larger room.
-Something that makes Como Uma Ubud special is it’s location right in the heart of the jungle.
-You can choose rooms that sit above the jungle (which we did on our last trip), or go for a room right in depth of the jungle.
+We really enjoyed our last stay there, so we decided to spend five nights on this trip at Como Uma Ubud and splurged a bit for a larger room.
+Something that makes Como Uma Ubud special is its location right in the heart of the jungle.
+You can choose rooms that sit above the jungle (which we did on our last trip), or go for a room right that’s level with the jungle.

 There are pros and cons to each approach.
 Sitting above the jungle, you certainly face less insects and little critters, but being right in the jungle gives you a feeling of adventure and tranquility.
 There was something magical about hearing all the rain falling on the trees while out in our private pool.